bmacnaughton/simple-bench/docs/organization.md

 - `archived-tests/` contains old test-definition files. many were written for previous versions and will no longer work.
 - `.vscode/launch.json` for debugging in vscode.
-- `t.sh` a dumb script for summarizing results.
+- `simple-bench.sh` a simple script for generating a range of results.
-- `benchmark/definitions.js` the test definitions file read by `index.js`. it must be present.
+- `benchmark/definitions.js` the test definitions file read by `index.js`. if not present an alternate file must be specified using the `BENCH` env var.

 ## more detail